cosmos/ethermint/x/evm/spec/01_concepts.md

 ## EVM

-EVM is the Ethereum Virtual Machine that the necessary tools to run or create a contract on a given state.
+The Ethereum Virtual Machine [EVM](https://ethereum.org/en/developers/docs/evm/)  is a state machine that provides the necessary tools to run or create a contract on a given state.

 ## State DB